-- Dead Artists Are Better: Satie was seen as a lightweight during his lifetime, because his music was so minimalistic, simple and often accompanied by amusing titles.
+- Dead Artists Are Better / Vindicated by History: Satie was seen as a lightweight during his lifetime, because his music was so minimalistic, simple and often accompanied by amusing titles.
 Only decades after he died he was hailed as an innovator and a predecessor of many musical genres, including Ambient and Minimalism.

 - Epic Rocking: Satie composed a piece called "Vexations."
 Consisting of two bars of music, with instructions to repeat it 840 times, it takes around 24 hours to perform.

 - Everything Is an Instrument: "Parade" makes use of an air siren, a gun, and a typewriter.

 - Iconic Outfit: Satie's bowler hat, black raincoat, and countless umbrellas.
 Every CD release shows these visual trademarks of the man.